OBSERVABILITY PLATFORM

 Users cannot modify Terraform-managed resources in the user interface, with Chronoctl, or by using the API.
 Learn more.

-The following YAML includes three rules that calculate the per-second average rate of increase for jobs that have a value for node per instance and container as measured over one minute.
-The example uses metric_name for the output name of the time series and name for the human readable name.
-For backwards compatibility, name is used for the time series to output to if metric_name isn't specified (see the third rule).
+The following YAML example includes three recording rules that calculate the average rate of increase per second for jobs that contain a value for node.
+The results display for instance and container as measured over one minute.

 api_version: v1/config